 The great part about your smartphone is that it can be charged through your laptop’s USB port.
 But this charges your phone a lot slower.
 There are a few reasons for this.

-First, just like what we talked about with power adapters, USB ports usually can only charge at 0.5A, so it’s going to take more time compared to a 1A power adapter.
+First, just like we talked about with power adapters, USB ports usually only charge at 0.5A, so it’s going to take more time compared to a 1A power adapter.
 Even a USB 3.0 port only goes up to 0.9A at its maximum — and chances are, you aren’t going reach that.
 Second, if you connect your iPhone to your Mac, for instance, it’s going to start syncing immediately, which causes your phone to charge even more slowly.

 If you absolutely must use a USB port, then ExtremeTech recommends spending $25 to grab yourself a Practical Meter, which is a little gizmo designed to optimize charging through a USB port.
 And yeah, you can also use it in conjunction with any wall adapter too!

 Remove Cases and Covers, Find A Cool Spot

 While you don’t need to always remove the cases and covers when charging a smartphone, it’s beneficial to do that when you need to be quick about it.
 Smartphone batteries use lithium-ion, which follows a simple principle: a cooler battery is a better battery.
 So removing cases and covers will help keep the battery at room temperature or lower.
 It’s also smart to look for a cool spot, like the blast from a wall-unit air conditioner.
 Of course, none of this is needed if the average temperature in your room is already below 30 degrees Celsius.